 Watch the three-part webinar series What’s Up with Offshore Wind?
 Current Status – Future Plans – Getting It Done, for a deep dive into the Northeast’s offshore wind industry.
 All three webinars are available for viewing below.

 Co-hosted by the League of Women Voters of Massachusetts and New England for Offshore Wind.

 Webinar I: Collaboration and Ambition: Where Offshore Wind Stands Now

 Watch the three-part webinar series What’s Up with Offshore Wind?
 Current Status – Future Plans – Getting It Done, for a deep dive into the Northeast’s offshore wind industry.
 All three webinars are available for viewing below, along with the Toolkit and Slides from Webinar III.

 Webinar II: Opportunities and Obstacles: Costs and Benefits of Offshore Wind

 The deployment of offshore wind projects in federal waters off the US East Coast is central to the Northeast states’ near-term climate and energy goals, but reaching those goals cannot come at the expense of people, wildlife, and the environment.

 In this second of a three-part webinar series on offshore wind, you will learn about the costs and benefits of offshore wind projects in the development pipeline and how project developers plan to protect people, wildlife, and the environment; and how stakeholders are working to ensure those plans rely on best practices founded in sound science and data, respect marginalized and overburdened communities, and drive economic justice for all.

-Webinar III: Conflicts and Solutions: Overcoming Offshore Wind Opposition
+Webinar III and Toolkit: Conflicts and Solutions: Overcoming Offshore Wind Opposition

 January 18, 2024, 4-5 pm Eastern Time